zforster/zakforster/content/posts/tea-data-breach/index.md

 #### 3 - Tie Up Loose Ends

 Application code and cloud resources are liabilities, not assets.
 Every piece of infrastructure increases your potential attack surface and the probability of a breach.
 In Tea's case, the exposed Firebase bucket was described as a legacy resource, meaning it was no longer in active use for new users, but still contained data from past users.
 If a service or storage location is no longer part of your production environment, it should be decommissioned as soon as possible.

+#### 4 - Storing Images?
+Strip Out Exif Data

+If your application stores user uploaded images, it’s crucial to consider whether you have a valid reason to retain the associated Exif data.
+Exif data includes sensitive metadata such as GPS coordinates, timestamps, and device details.

+Unless your application requires this information for its functionality, you should strip out all Exif data before storing or displaying the images.
+Otherwise, can expose your users to security risks, as was the case with the Tea userbase.

 ---